ueberdosis/tiptap/docs/api/nodes/image.md

 ### inline
 Renders the image node inline, for example in a paragraph tag: `<p><img src="spacer.gif"></p>`.
 By default images are on the same level as paragraphs.

-It totally depends on what kind of editing experience you’d like to have, but can be useful if you (for example) migrate from Quill to tiptap.
+It totally depends on what kind of editing experience you’d like to have, but can be useful if you (for example) migrate from Quill to Tiptap.

 Default: `false`